I am a... Legal Permanent Resident

 Berkeley Study Abroad offers hundreds of summer, semester or year-long programs in over 40 countries and we encourage you to explore program options here.

-Each person’s situation is unique, and it is vital for you to consult with an attorney before considering international travel for study abroad.
-Immigration Attorney Shawn Matloob, who is UC Berkeley Staff Attorney at UC Immigrant Legal Services Center, can assist lawful permanent residents and may be contacted at Shawn.ucimm@law.ucdavis.edu and 510-206-5052.
+Each person’s situation is unique, and if you have specific questions about how travel may impact your status or future status, it may be a good idea to consult with an attorney before considering international travel.
+Immigration Attorney Shawn Matloob, who is UC Berkeley Staff Attorney at UC Immigrant Legal Services Center, can assist Berkeley students who are lawful permanent residents and may be contacted at Shawn.ucimm@law.ucdavis.edu and 510-206-5052.
 Services are available to students seeking answers to international travel legal questions.
 Things to ask about include the length of your study abroad program, the status of your current legal documents, and any recent or prior travel you’ve done.
 The Center should not be relied upon in emergency cases such as border detainment, rather they should be used in advance of travel and proactively for planning.

 You will need a valid passport from your country of citizenship, a valid refugee travel document, or a valid reentry permit travel document to travel abroad.
 We also encourage you to speak with an immigration attorney to make sure that your green card is up to date.